-Enter the total amount of accounting depreciation and amortisation as shown in the income statement.
+Enter the total amount of accounting depreciation and amortisation as shown in the profit and loss statement.
 Where tax depreciation rates were adopted for accounting purposes this figure will be the same as Box 52.

 14 Insurance (exclude ACC levies)